ameenalkaisi/COMP3340-Group-20-Project/README.md

 ```

 This stops the current apache2 session, then disables it from auto starting so you don't have to keep doing it.
 The second command is optional.

+The webserver uses files in xampp installation folder's htdocs folder.
+In Windows, by default it is C:/xampp/htdocs
+In Linux, by default it is /opt/lampp/htdocs